It can be really frustrating when babies get fussy in the evening for no reason at all especially when they were all calm and jovial during the day.

 These are just a few of the signs so watch out for others that may be unique to your baby since babies are different.

 - Ensure the sleeping environment is conducive for the baby.
 Things like too much bright light and noise can make the baby become over stimulated.
 Instead, play some white noise and make the room a little darker.

 - Ensure the baby is well fed.
 If he or she is nursing, do so until she is drowsy

 - One thing that used to work for us whenever I realised my baby was overtired was a nice warm bath just before bed.
 My daughter is two years now and this still works for us.

 - Let your baby hold his or her sleep associations such as a blankie or a favourite doll.
-Some babies have a few things that they have overtime learnt to associate with sleep and hence holding them reduces their tension and makes it easy to fall asleep.
+Some babies have a few things that they have over time learnt to associate with sleep and hence holding them reduce their tension and makes it easy to fall asleep.

 - For toddlers, you can read their favourite bedtime stories or sing a lullaby to soothe them.

 Another reason could be the baby is overstimulated, which could make him/her very hypersensitive.

 Your baby may become overstimulated when exposed to activities that are extremely difficult for them to cope with.
 This may include activities that bring too much noise, and sensations or experiences that overwhelm the baby.

 Activities like birthday parties where the baby is surrounded by other children singing, running around and others screaming and crying can make the baby very cranky.